glycodynamics/Tutorial-vmd/README.md

 First, we will focus on visualizing the protein – after all, the protein is likely to be an essential part of any structure in the PDB.
 After that, we will explore representations of the carbohydrates/glycans.

 ### 2.1 Visualizing the protein
-• Open VMD, Go to File and choose New Molecule.
-Brows the PDB structure you want to load (e.g. 2CHB.pdb) and click load.
+• Open VMD, Go to File, and choose New Molecule.
+Browse the PDB structure you want to load (e.g. 2CHB.pdb) and click load.
 • Now change representation from Main → Graphics → Representations:

 In Selected Atoms, type protein.
-You can choose following options:
+You can choose the following options:
 ```
 Coloring Method: Secondary Structure
 Drawing Method: New Cartoon